SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Dataset

-\paragraph{Hallucination.} We adopt the taxonomy from HalluLens~\citep{bang2025hallulens} to separate \textbf{intrinsic hallucination} (contradictions with input context) from \textbf{extrinsic hallucination} (unsupported generation absent from context or pretraining).
-For intrinsic hallucination, we use three FaithEval subsets~\citep{ming2025faithevallanguagemodelstay}: counterfactual (399/100/500), inconsistent (571/143/715), and unanswerable (924/231/1156).
+\textbf{Hallucination.} We adopt the taxonomy from HalluLens~\citep{bang2025hallulens} to separate \textbf{intrinsic hallucination} (contradictions with input context) from \textbf{extrinsic hallucination} (unsupported generation absent from context or pretraining) into two sub-perspectives.
+For intrinsic hallucination, we use three FaithEval subsets~\citep{ming2025faithevallanguagemodelstay}: counterfactual, inconsistent, and unanswerable.
 Negative completions are generated using GPT-4.1-mini for the unanswerable set and randomly chosen where they already exist in the other datasets.
 Extrinsic hallucination is evaluated using PreciseWikiQA~\citep{bang2025hallulens}, a dataset of Wikipedia-sourced QA pairs stratified across 10 difficulty levels.
-We use a fixed 4000/1000/5000 train/validation/test split generated with LLaMA-3.1-70B-Instruct~\citep{grattafiori2024llama3herdmodels}, following the methodology of \citet{bang2025hallulens}, and generate incorrect answers using GPT-4.1-mini.
-Completions are scored using LLaMA-3.3-70B-Instruct~\citep{grattafiori2024llama3herdmodels} for factuality via the hallucination rate.
+We use a dataset generated with LLaMA-3.1-70B-Instruct~\citep{grattafiori2024llama3herdmodels} as done in \citet{bang2025hallulens}, and generate incorrect answers using GPT-4.1-mini.
+Completions are scored using LLaMA-3.3-70B-Instruct~\citep{grattafiori2024llama3herdmodels} for factuality via hallucination rate using LLaMA-3.1-70B-Instruct as done in~\citet{bang2025hallulens}.
 We report the percentage of prompts not hallucinating, such that higher scores indicate better behavior.

-A key concern in representation steering is that selected directions may overfit to spurious correlations or narrow semantic patterns, leading to inflated performance on held-out data without genuine behavioral control.
-To mitigate this risk, and in light of the computational cost of full-benchmark evaluation, we adopt a dynamic testing strategy: all primary behavior steering and evaluations are conducted on a subset of our full benchmark (20\% subset of each dataset).
-This approach reduces the likelihood of overfitting to static evaluation sets and supports more robust, generalizable assessments of steering effectiveness.